Core or nah?

 And of course there was this at the end of last year.
 After sitting with it for half a year, unfortunately I think it’s the sentiment amongst most music journalists.
 They want to talk about hardcore without ever having to actually listen to it or give it the historical respect that it deserves.
 The real thing remains a secret to the masses and folks who pretend to cover it.

 6/12/25 UPDATE: Since I originally posted this, The Ringer has thrown their hat in the ring, bodying everyone else with over 20 mentions of “hardcore” in their article and even quoting Reddit posts.
 Shoutout to The New Yorker who wrote a really good piece, albeit with a shitty headline.
-It’s a shame they employ that giant piece of shit David Frum.

 - ZN